prasbhat/microservice-springboot-mongodb/README.md

 - [Maven](https://maven.apache.org/) - Dependency Management
 - [Tomcat](http://tomcat.apache.org/) - The Apache Tomcat® is a Java Servlet container used as web server for running the application
 - [MongoDB](https://www.mongodb.com/try/download/community) - MongoDB is a document-oriented database.
 It is a key feature of MongoDB.
 It is very simple you can program it easily.
+- [Intellij IDEA IDE](https://www.jetbrains.com/idea/download/#section=windows) - An IDE for developing the code.
+You can use any IDE, I have used Intellij IDEA IDE.

 ## Differences between two Spring Boot Projects
-This project is based on previous **[microservice-springboot-h2](/microservice-springboot-h2)** project.
-Both are very similar with specific changes related to database configuration.
  Given below are the changes:
-- _pom.xml_
+- _pom.xml_ - Add the following dependency
 ```
 <dependency>
 	<groupId>org.springframework.boot</groupId>